FirstEnergy

-FirstEnergy Corp is an electric utility headquartered in Akron, Ohio.
-It was established when Ohio Edison acquired Centerior Energy in 1997.
-Its subsidiaries and affiliates are involved in the distribution, transmission, and generation of electricity, as well as energy management and other energy-related services.
+FirstEnergy Corp. is an electric utility headquartered in Akron, Ohio.
+It was established when Ohio Edison merged with Centerior Energy in 1997.
+Its subsidiaries and affiliates are involved in distributing, transmitting, and generating electricity, energy management, and other energy-related services.
 Its ten electric utility operating companies comprise one of the United States' largest investor-owned utilities, based on serving 6 million customers within a 65000 sqmi area of Ohio, Pennsylvania, West Virginia, Virginia, Maryland, New Jersey, and New York.
-Its generation subsidiaries control more than 16,000 megawatts of capacity, and its distribution lines span over 194,000 miles.
 In 2018, FirstEnergy ranked 219 on the Fortune 500 list of the largest public corporations in the United States by revenue.

-In November 2016, FirstEnergy made the decision to exit the competitive power business, and become a fully regulated company.
+FirstEnergy has 3106.4 MW of energy generation capacity, with coal making up 99.2% of that capacity and solar power accounting for the remaining amount.

 On July 21, 2020, Speaker of the Ohio House of Representatives, Larry Householder, former Ohio Republican Party Chairman Matt Borges, and three others were accused of accepting $60 million in bribes from FirstEnergy in exchange for $1.3 billion worth of benefits in the form of Ohio House Bill 6, as part of what became known as the Ohio nuclear bribery scandal.
 The stock price of the company plummeted within hours of the arrests being made.
 On July 22, 2021, the U.S. Attorney for the Southern District of Ohio announced that FirstEnergy would be fined $230 million for their part in the scandal.
-Vipal Patel, the acting U.S. Attorney, said that this was the largest criminal fine ever collected by the Southern District.
+This was the largest criminal fine ever collected by the Southern District.

 History

 Ohio Edison

-Ohio Edison Company (formerly OEC on the NYSE) was a publicly traded holding company that began in 1930 from the consolidation of 200 electric companies.
+Ohio Edison Company (formerly OEC on the NYSE) was a publicly traded holding company that began in 1930 with the consolidation of 200 electric companies.
 By 1950, it ended up with two utility operating companies, Pennsylvania Power and Ohio Edison.
-It continued in existence until 1997, when its merger with Centerior formed FirstEnergy.
+It continued in existence until 1997 when its merger with Centerior formed FirstEnergy.